Product Manager, Adobe

 Pelavin earned his BA in advertising and MFA in graphic design, but credits high school industrial arts classes and studio apprenticeship as his most valuable source of training and inspiration.

-Yves Peters is a graphic designer / rock drummer / father of three who tries to be critical about typography without coming across as a snob.
-Former editor-in-chief of the defunct The FontFeed, he now writes for FontShop News.
-His ability to identify most typefaces on sight is utterly useless in daily life.
+Yves tries to be critical about typography without coming across as a snob.
+His talent for being able to identify most typefaces on sight is utterly useless in daily life.

 Thomas Phinney is President of FontLab, secretary of the global type association ATypI, and an 11-year Adobe veteran (lastly Product Manager for Fonts & Global Typography).
 His typefaces include Hypatia Sans, an Adobe Original.
 Thomas teaches type design and font tools worldwide with the Crafting Type collective.